RamKingdom/Dog-breed-Classification/README.md

 # Dog breed orediction

-The unstructured data is given in .csv file.

-Click on the collab link inside .ipynb file to see full code and to run it.
+Click on the collab link inside .ipynb file to see full code .